mulle-concurrent/mulle-concurrent/dox/HASHTABLE.md

 Known gaps, in rough order of how much they should bother you:

-1. **The probe bound is conditional** on `size/2` exceeding the concurrent writer count, and nothing tests the overshoot case.
-The asserts only turn it into a diagnosable failure.
-2. **Relaxed atomics are unexplored**, so the grow-phase cost is unattributed between the extra CAS and the ordering.
+1. **Relaxed atomics are unexplored**, so the grow-phase cost is unattributed between the extra CAS and the ordering.
 Correctness currently depends on the seq_cst primitives of an external dependency.
-3. No `pose`/`patch` equivalent, no enumerator stress test, and no single-threaded teardown fuzzing.
+2. No `pose`/`patch` equivalent, no enumerator stress test, and no single-threaded teardown fuzzing.